espressif/esp-at/docs/en/AT_Command_Set/BT_AT_Commands.rst

 **Function:**

-Check the initialization status of Classic Bluetooth A2DP profile.
+Query the initialization status of Classic Bluetooth A2DP profile.

 **Command:**